jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Complaining about an email
 The email (sent by mail sender to MBP) about which a complaint should be sent MUST have at least a valid {{!DKIM=RFC6376}} signature.
-The aforementioned valid DKIM signature MUST cover at least the Complaint-FBL-Address header domain.
+The aforementioned valid DKIM signature MUST cover at least the CFBL-Address header domain.
-It is RECOMMENDED that the DKIM signature aligns with the Complaint-FBL-Address header domain and the From header {{!MAIL=RFC5322}} domain where possible.
+It is RECOMMENDED that the DKIM signature aligns with the CFBL-Address header domain and the From header {{!MAIL=RFC5322}} domain where possible.
-The Complaint-FBL-Address header MUST be included in the "h=" tag of the aforementioned valid DKIM-Signature.
+The CFBL-Address header MUST be included in the "h=" tag of the aforementioned valid DKIM-Signature.

 If the message isn't properly aligned, nor it does have the required header coverage by the "h=" tag of a valid DKIM-Signature, the MBP SHALL NOT send a report email.